 It takes just a few minutes for a pot or pan to overheat and catch fire, so avoid leaving cooking unattended.
 Remember to keep flammable liquids (such as cooking oil) or combustible materials away from the stove as part of fire prevention.

 When power sockets are overloaded, electrical fires can occur.
 Use them safely and limit your use to the number of sockets that have been provided.
 Switch off and unplug all electrical appliances when not in use.

 Avoid placing lighted incense sticks and candles near curtains or combustible materials, which may catch fire when they are near the open flame.

 When there’s smoke, there’s fire.
 Refrain from throwing lighted cigarette butts into the rubbish chute or bin.

-Rest assured knowing that there are several measures in place to protect your flat, including the unfortunate event of a fire.
-Click here for more details – and for that greater peace of mind!
+Rest assured knowing that there are several measures in place to protect your flat, including the unfortunate event of a fire – read our guide to home insurance to find out more!